tdwg/website/conferences/2024/sessions/index.md

  * Institutions that are currently using empathy to interpret their collections.
  * Institutions that are evaluating the efficacy of social-emotional learning on their patrons.
  * Institutions that are evaluating the guest experience regarding cultural relevancy and anti-racism through the interpretation of artifacts and specimens.
- * Institutions that have trained staff and volunteers to interact with the public using empathy or social/emotional learning strategies."
+ * Institutions that have trained staff and volunteers to interact with the public using empathy or social/emotional learning strategies.

 ## SYM33 Unlocking Barriers and Access Inequities to Museum Collections in Archaeology and Paleontology